When the police arrived they only Found the bodies of his wife, Daughter, and younger son. His mentally Ill son Harry Was not ever found.

 - Machete Mayhem: Harry uses a machete as his weapon of choice, when he isn't using a baseball bat or a big handgun.

 - Make Sure He's Dead: After the other teenagers leave, Michael goes back, picks up a revolver, and fires several more shots into Harry.
 Subverted - it doesn't work, and he gets back up again some time after Michael leaves.

-- The Nineties: The film was made in 1992, and it shows with the now out-of-date styles (a Mickey Mouse shirt a character wears).
+- The '90s: The film was made in 1992, and it shows with the now out-of-date styles (a Mickey Mouse shirt a character wears) and lingo.

 - Roaring Rampage of Revenge: Subverted.
 Despite saying that he would "revenge his family deaths," Harry doesn't even do that.

 - Rouge Angles of Satin / Wanton Cruelty to the Common Comma: The Opening Scroll.

 - The Stinger: As the surviving students escape, Harry (who was shot and presumably killed) walks out of the forest and growls.